colemancda/GunBound-Decomp/ARCHITECTURE.md

   (`0x4d7b20`) — consistent with Ready Room needing the same battle assets available for its character preview.

+### Slot 9 ("generic tick hook") is often just timer logic, not render

+Ruled out one hypothesis and confirmed another. `WndProc` (`0x410040`) has **no `WM_PAINT` handling at all** — the DirectDraw/D3D pipeline owns 100% of presentation, so simple screens are *not* drawn via Windows' native paint mechanism.
+But decompiling `State01_Title`'s slot-9 function (`0x4e5400`) in full shows it's genuinely just a **frame counter**: increments a field each tick, and at count `0x3c` (60 ticks ≈ 3 seconds at the confirmed 50 ms tick rate) auto-transitions `ChangeGameState(2)` (Server Select).
+No drawing at all. `State01_Title_OnEnter` likewise contains no blit calls — just audio setup (starts title music via `FUN_004f1790(&DAT_00ea0e18, 10000)`).

+**Conclusion, not yet fully closed**: Title/Logo/ServerSelect's actual visual content must be drawn through some **generic, state-independent mechanism** — most plausibly a registered-widget/button system (consistent with the `b_gamelist_buddyup`-style button-name strings seen throughout, which read like a UI framework's named clickable regions) that auto-draws whatever's currently registered each frame, rather than each state needing custom render code.
+This widget system itself hasn't been located/traced — it's the concrete next target if this thread continues.

 ### Remaining open threads

 1. `g_spriteVertexBuffer`'s exact per-vertex field layout (byte offsets for